How to Tenderize Steak with Salt

 I know that you are asking yourself, that doing so, will make you steak over-salty.
 Your friends are thinking the same thing.
 How the heck is tenderizing a steak with so much salt going to work.
 Let us explain.

-But used as a tenderizer for the steak, when applied and removed accordingly, the juices and salt will create a brine.
-This brine will reabsorb into the meat and break down the proteins and amino acids in the meat.
+But used as a tenderizer for the meat, when applied and removed accordingly, the juices and salt will create a brine.
+This brine will reabsorb into the meat and break down the proteins and amino acids.

 The coarser grains of the kosher salt are the agents in charge of the muscle, protein breakdown.
 The smaller granules in table salt won’t do an efficient job of breaking the meat down.